 Many people who have had unusual experiences see them not as ‘symptoms’, but in a variety of ways: as survival mechanisms, an identity crisis, as spiritual emergencies, a healing process, finding a prophetic voice, as a way to express the ‘unspeakable’, to call out abuse or injustice, or a label given to invalidate critics . . .

 A majority of people diagnosed with ‘schizophrenia’ can recover, according to global research.
 There is a great deal of evidence that psychosis is much more about problems in life - including trauma, racism, losses, ostracism, or isolation - than genes or chemical imbalances.
 As with other stressful situations, acceptance, compassion, and human connection can help.

-The ‘open’, recovery-oriented style of meeting people in crisis starts with creating safe space for connection.
-In Open Dialogue we put noticing before thinking – just listening, to all the voices of the family, without analyzing or trying to ‘intervene’ or ‘fix’.
-Psychosis work often starts amid great uncertainty and anxiety, but we trust the process of being and speaking openly together to bring us through it.
+The ‘open’, recovery-oriented approach starts with creating safe space for you to think about and, in your own time, begin speaking about your experiences.
+Open Dialogue family meetings help everyone to be heard by noticing and listening to all the voices of the group.
+We don’t try to analyze or ‘fix’ things.
+(People usually discover their own solutions).
+Psychosis work often starts amid great uncertainty and anxiety, but we trust the process of acceptance, being together, and speaking openly to begin to finding understanding and a way forward.